l Issue 4 - Summer 2013

 l Issue 2 - Summer 2012

 LABC News is an e-publication filled with the latest news and announcements in Local Authority Building Control and public safety.

-Important changes for connecting to the public sewer network will come into force on 1st October 2012.
+Important changes for connecting to the public sewer network came into force on 1st October 2012.

 Major impact on construction industry in Wales

-On October 1st 2012 important changes come into force for any building and construction work that involves connection to the public sewerage network in Welsh Water's operating area.
+On 1 October 2012 important changes came into force for any building and construction work that involves connection to the public sewerage network in Welsh Water's operating area.